rdoyama/Enigma/README.md

 ## Enigma Machine

 This repository contains two main modules: `enigma.py` and `crack.py`, intended to encrypt/decrypt text and find the optimal machine configuration to decrypt a message, respectively.
-The latter module is still under development, so do not expect correct results.
+The last module is still under development, so do not expect correct results.
 This implementation supports both Enigma M3 and M4 "Shark" variations.

 ### Usage and Documentation

-The code is pretty straighforward.
-As the second module is still incomplete, the following example only covers encryption/decryption of a simple message.
+The code is pretty straightforward.
+As the second module is still incomplete, the following example only covers the encryption/decryption of a simple message.
 If you want to understand the code and its arguments in detail, use the documentation provided by the Python `help` function and the source code.

 ```python
 >> from enigma import Enigma